hsandy123/fortiadc-kubernetes-controller/demo.md

 So for overlay tunnel interface, set 10.1.187.192/16 as the interface IP/netmask.

-## Deploy the TCP Virtual Server to expose the PostgreSQL server with SSL enabled.
+## Deploy the TCP Virtual Server Custom Resource to expose the PostgreSQL server with SSL enabled.

 ### Installation
 Install the FortiADC Kubernetes Controller using Helm Charts.